-Dining in Sonoma County comes with more than great food and wines; it also comes with stunning views.
-Experience an unforgettable sunset over the Pacific Ocean, or dine al fresco above hillside vineyards, or under towering redwood trees.
+Dining in Sonoma County comes with more than great food and wines — it also comes with stunning views.
+Experience an unforgettable sunset over the Pacific Ocean, picnic above hillside vineyards, or dine al fresco under towering redwood trees.

 Whether you pack a picnic from one of dozens of delis and markets, or make reservations at a fabulous restaurant, Sonoma County boasts amazing dining vistas that will fit any budget.
 Here are several ideas to get you started.

 Prepare a picnic — and your puppy — for this dog friendly, pastoral spot where you’re invited to wander and linger at BobDog Wines & Sky Pine Vineyards.
 Be warned, it takes a sturdy vehicle to handle the partly gravel roads accessing Sonoma County’s highest elevation winery, soaring 2,000 feet above Alexander Valley.

 But your effort will be rewarded when winemaker Tim Ward and his wife Kandy Ward invite you to enjoy a hiking tour through the vines, and introductions to their miniature horses, mini-mule, and winery dog.
 Savor Old Vine Zinfandel, Mountain Merlot, and Cabernet Sauvignon made from CabSauv vines grafted onto Merlot trunks, and be sure to share the charcuterie with the pups.